bhawani99/Laptop/README.md

 * Scikit-learn library for machine learning algorithms
 * Streamlit framework for web app development
 * Render platform for app hosting

+**Disclaimer** - This model's predictions are based on the specific dataset used and may not accurately reflect current market dynamics.
+Please consider this limitation when interpreting the results.
+Future market prices may vary due to factors not present in the data.